Miller scores 2, Canucks get 5 in 1st and drub Panthers 7-2

+VANCOUVER, British Columbia (AP) — Canucks forward J.T.
+Miller only knew he was on the cusp of his 100th career goal because his parents wouldn’t let him forget.

+“They’ve been putting pressure on me for about a week now so I told them to stop texting me,” he said.

-VANCOUVER, British Columbia (AP) — J.T.
-Miller had two goals and the Vancouver Canucks scored five times in the first period on their way to a 7-2 victory over the Florida Panthers on Monday night.
+Miller had two goals Monday night, including his 100th in the NHL, and Vancouver scored five times in the first period on its way to a 7-2 victory over the Florida Panthers.

+Josh Leivo added a goal and an assist for the Canucks.
+Brandon Sutter, Tim Schaller, Jake Virtanen and Brock Boeser also scored.
+Alex Edler and Elias Pettersson contributed three assists apiece.

+The first goal of the game for the 26-year-old Miller marked a milestone, but it wasn’t something he was focused on.

 Vancouver got on the board less than two minutes in and kept up offensive pressure that overwhelmed the Panthers much of the game.